JoaoDMFerraz/fundamental-analysis-peer-comparision/README.md

 # Fundamental-Analysis: peer-comparision
 This project was created to analyse the financial statements of public companies for a mexican pension fund.

-This is a python file that will extract data from yahoo finance about public companies and insert it in a excel file created and named by the user.
+This is a python file that will extract data from yahoo finance about public companies and insert it in a excel file created and named by the user in the same path of the python file.

 After typing the ticker symbol of the company the following information is inserted on excel:
 - Annual Sales (trailling twelve month)